gideonler/allinflutter/README.md

 # What is this?

-A new Flutter project.
+Flutter app with many features but no use case

-## Getting Started
+## Features

 - Namegenerator
 - Todo
-- SQFlite Database
+- SQFlite Database to perform CRUD
 - Newspaper Rest API integration